SystemRage/py-kms/docs/Usage.md

 You can enable same _pykms_Server.py_ suboptions of `-F`.

     -S or --logsize <MAXSIZE>
 > Use this flag to set a maximum size (in MB) to the output log file.
-Desactivated by default.
+Deactivated by default.

 ## Activation Procedure
-Briefly the product asks for a key during installation, so it needs you to enter the GVLK.
+The product asks for a key during installation, so it needs you to enter the GVLK.
 Then the user can set connection parameters, while KMS server must already be running on server machine.
-Finally with specific commands activation occurs automatically and can be extended later every time for another 180 (or 30 or 45) days.
+Finally with specific commands, activation occurs automatically and can be extended later every time for another 180 (or 30 or 45) days.

 ### Windows
 ***